ncarrillo/xanite/README.md

 ### For Xbox 360 (higher requirements)
 - Processors:
-  - Snapdragon 8-series
+  - Snapdragon 888 or better
-  - High-end Mali GPUs
+  - Exynos 2200 or better
+  - Dimensity 8300 or better

 ### Graphics:
 - shaderxbox (private technology)